shudder13/UBB-assignments/Advanced Programming Methods (Java)/Java OOP notes.md

 Several methods with the same name, but different signatures can be defined in a class. (signature = the number, type and order of formal parameters)
 The transmission of parameters is done by value.
 Their value is copied onto the stack.
 For object type parameters and for arrays, this value is a reference.
 The information in the object or table can be modified.
 Instance variables cannot be used in static methods (compilation error).
+**Autoboxing** = the automatic conversion that the Java compiler makes between the primitive types and their corresponding object wrapper classes.

 ## Constructors
 The constructor must have the same name as the class (case sensitive).